 Your student insurance is accepted at most hospitals and provides coverage worldwide if you become seriously ill, or accidentally injured.
 Care should be coordinated through the Student Health Services whenever possible (305-284-9100).
 Health insurance coverage is best at UM facilities, so if you need to go to the hospital, we recommend UM Hospital, located at 1400 NW 12th Avenue, Miami, (305) 325-5511.
-Please see uhealthsystem.com for more information.
+Please see uhealth.system.com for more information.
 Referrals should be obtained through the Student Health Service.
 There is a deductible for hospital and private physicians.
 Dental care is not included.
 Insurance coverage is only for that period of time you are enrolled in the Intensive English Program.
 Once you have completed your IEP studies, your health insurance will terminate.
-Students who have insurance through their government sponsor must submit copies of their financial guarantee and their government-provided insurance card to the Student Health Service at the beginning of every session.
+Students who have insurance through their government sponsor must apply to waive their health insurance directly with the Student Health Service each semester of enrollment.